Danielerikrust/CH9121/README.md

 >         UART1 Target Port: 8101
 >          UART1 Local Port: 9101

-However, both UART0 and UART1 on 91 are actually reading the correct data sent from 81.
-It appears that the CH9121 chip merges connections from TCP clients down to a single active TCP server connection, and then redistributes incoming data from different ports to the corresponding UART.
+However, both UART0 and UART1 on Pico 81 are actually reading the correct data sent from Pico 91.
+It appears that the CH9121 chip merges connections from TCP clients down to a single active TCP server connection on UART 1, And so only the CH2 LED is active.
+The CH9121 chip then redistributes incoming data from different ports to the corresponding UART.

 From this we can establish the following associations: